 1. Empower your employees:

-It gives them assurance that their voices are heard and their opinions matter to the organization.
+It gives them assurance that you hear their voices and their opinions matter to the organization.

 2. Facilitates Communication:

 Listening is the secret weapon of good leaders.
 And employee surveys are most efficient in serving the purpose of conveying messages.
-When regular surveys become part of the company culture, they become a channel of communication between the employees and the management.
+When regular surveys become part of the company culture, they become a communication channel between the employees and the management.
 It enhances internal communication and bridges the gap.

-Also, when the size of the organization is large, surveys become the easiest way of communicating with the upper management or the higher authorities.
+Also, when the organization's size is large, surveys become the easiest way of communicating with the upper management or the higher authorities.

 3. The only way to gain an understanding of your workforce:

-You won’t get answers until and unless you ask the questions.
-Various factors such as employee turnover rates, engagement levels, absenteeism, participation in events, etc can indicate concerns of the organization.
+You won't get answers until and unless you ask the questions.
+Various factors such as employee turnover rates, engagement levels, employee absenteeism, participation in events, etc., can indicate the organization's concerns.

-4. The Best predictor of your employees’ behaviour:
+4. The Best predictor of your employees' behavior:

-To run a business smoothly, it is important to understand and predict your employees’ future actions.
+To run a business smoothly, you need to understand and predict your employees' future actions.

 How long they see themselves in the organization?